runeheidtmann/reallySecureLoginSystem/README.md

 # reallySecureLoginSystem

 Goal is to make the most secure loginsystem possible, while maintining "okay" user experience.
+This is still work in progress

 ## Getting Started